redhat-developer/odo/docs/website/docs/command-reference/add-binding.md

 ### Interactive Mode
 In the interactive mode, you will be guided to choose:
+* the namespace containing the service instance you want to bind to,
-* a service from the list of bindable service instances as supported by the Service Binding Operator,
+* a service from the list of bindable service instances as supported by the Service Binding Operator;
+  if a namespace is selected, the list of services will show the services in that namespace;
+  otherwise, the list of services will show the services in the current namespace,
 * if a Devfile is not present in the directory, a workload resource,
 * option to bind the service as a file (see [Understanding Bind as Files](#understanding-bind-as-files) for more information on this),
 * a name for the binding.